rendaextracpu/rendaextracpu/README.md

 - ⚡ Fun fact: ...

 <!---
-rendaextracpu/rendaextracpu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+rendaextracpu/rendaextracpu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.0xc578ee3940df4f66869dd8a94eb00226a4a3772d
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes.0xc578ee3940df4f66869dd8a94eb00226a4a3772d
 --->